ngs-docs/2016-aug-nonmodel-rnaseq/index.rst

-2016 / Mar / mRNAseq on non-model organisms
+2016 / Aug / mRNAseq on non-model organisms
 ===========================================

-Part of this workshop was given on August 18th and 19th, 2016, by C. Titus Brown and Phillip T. Brooks.
+Parts of this workshop were given on August 18th and 19th, 2016, by C. Titus Brown and Phillip T. Brooks, at the University of Puerto Rico - Rio Pedras campus.

 For more information, please `contact Titus directly
 <mailto:ctbrown@ucdavis.edu>`__.